nyangweso-rodgers/computer-science-docs/06-containers-and-virtual-machines/01-containers/01-docker/Readme.md

   9. `EXPOSE:` - To Expose ports such as port 80 for Nginx, etc.
   10. `MAINTAINER`: Author/owner/description

+### 2.3 Docker Container

+- This is a dynamic, running instance of a **Docker image**.
+An executed image spawns a container with the command in the `Dockerfile`.
+- **Remarks**:
+  - one image can give life to many containers.
+  - If Linux is your OS, the **Docker container** will run as a process on the host machine.
+If you have a Windows or macOS machine, docker will run in a VM.
+  - The container will use the same kernel, either the kernel of Linux or the VM on Windows or macOS.
+  - The container itself is not a virtual machine.
+The container cannot see other processes of the host and has its own file system.
+This is why it seems as it is a virtual machine.
+But in reality, it shares the kernel of the host machine (or the kernel of the VM).

+## 1. Docker Host

+- A **Docker host** refers to the machine or system where **Docker** is installed and running.
+It is the environment where you can create and manage Docker containers, images, networks, and volumes.
+- A **Docker host** can be any physical or virtual machine that meets the minimum requirements for Docker installation, which include:
+  1. A 64-bit operating system (Linux, macOS, or Windows)
+  2. A compatible CPU architecture (x86-64 or ARM64)
+  3. Sufficient memory and disk space
+  4. A compatible Docker version
+- Once **Docker** is installed on a host, you can use the **Docker client** to manage Docker resources on that host.
+For example, you can use the Docker client to run commands to create and start containers, build and push images, and manage networks, and volumes.

 # Installing Docker

 1. Step 1: Install Docker engine for windows, linux or mac OS from the [official Docker website](https://www.docker.com/)